-For decades I’ve used underscores instead of spaces, but over the past year I’ve been experimenting with not using underscores at all.
+For decades, I’ve used underscores instead of spaces with no problems, but I’ve been experimenting with not using underscores over the past year.

 As with capital letters, when writing software you have to follow the conventions of the programming language or the framework you are using.
 An underscore may indicate something special, especially if the file starts with an underscore.

 Underscores are less safe to use for files that are uploaded to the web.
 For the web, underscores shouldn’t be used in directory names or pages because Google recommends hyphens for URLs.
 I imagine that advice extends to file names as well (e.g., images, downloadable content, etc.), but I haven’t seen any opinion by Google on file naming for SEO purposes.

 Underscores are invisible if the text is underlined, such as a hyperlink on a webpage.

 All of that put together is why underscores are not recommended for the web.